zachmccabe/beijing/docs/faq.md

 ## Do you have a different question?

-Read all this way and still looking for an answer?
-We can’t have that.
 Please email me and let’s figure it out together: <hello@zachmccabe.com>